 GeneCards Summary for CHAC1 Gene

 CHAC1 (ChaC Glutathione Specific Gamma-Glutamylcyclotransferase 1) is a Protein Coding gene.
-Among its related pathways are Glutathione metabolism and Metabolism.
-GO annotations related to this gene include transferase activity, transferring acyl groups and Notch binding.
+Diseases associated with CHAC1 include Locked-In Syndrome.
+Among its related pathways are Cytochrome P450 - arranged by substrate type and Glutathione metabolism.
+Gene Ontology (GO) annotations related to this gene include transferase activity, transferring acyl groups and Notch binding.
 An important paralog of this gene is CHAC2.

-Catalyzes the cleavage glutathione into 5-oxoproline and a Cys-Gly dipeptide.
-Acts specifically on glutathione, but not on other gamma-glutamyl peptides.
-Glutathione depletion is an important factor for apoptosis initiation and execution (PubMed:23070364).
+Catalyzes the cleavage of glutathione into 5-oxo-L-proline and a Cys-Gly dipeptide.
+Acts specifically on glutathione, but not on other gamma-glutamyl peptides (PubMed:27913623).
+Glutathione depletion is an important factor for apoptosis initiation and execution.
 Acts as a pro-apoptotic component of the unfolded protein response pathway by mediating the pro-apoptotic effects of the ATF4-ATF3-DDIT3/CHOP cascade (PubMed:19109178).
 Negative regulator of Notch signaling pathway involved in embryonic neurogenesis: acts by inhibiting Notch cleavage by furin, maintaining Notch in an immature inactive form, thereby promoting neurogenesis in embryos (PubMed:22445366).